 Healthcare Which Saves Lives

 We go by the mantra that No Child is Born to Die.
 That is why we have projects in several states of India which are aimed at increasing the chances of survival of children between the ages of 0-5 years, reducing levels of malnutrition among them and improving newborn and maternal health.
 For example, through Project Karuna, we have been helping malnourished children in rural Varanasi leave behind a life of malnutrition and become healthy.
 In the urban slums of Delhi, we run Mobile Health Units which take healthcare to the doorsteps of the urban poor.

-Our newly launched, ‘Stop Diarrhoea Initiative’ will tackle diarrhoea (the second biggest killer of children under 5) and related issues among the most vulnerable children in the urban slums of Delhi and rural areas of Bihar, Jharkhand, Uttarakhand and West Bengal.
+Through ‘Stop Diarrhoea Initiative’, we are tackling diarrhoea (the second biggest killer of children under 5) and related issues among the most vulnerable children in the urban slums of Delhi and rural areas of Bihar, Jharkhand, Uttarakhand and West Bengal.

 In all of this, we engage heavily with the local community.
 We work towards disseminating the message of the importance of maintaing good personal health and hygiene, for themselves and for their children.
 We collaborate with state- and district-level government authorities, schools and Aanganwadi Centres.
 The Community Health Workers (CHWs) we train and work with form the backbone of our healthcare initiatives.
 To improve the hygiene and nutrition behaviour of the communities we work with and to inculcate the habits of healthy living, are among the ultimate aims of all our Health & Nutrition programmes.